“The Koppen climate classification is the most widely used system to catalog climate types in the world.”

 If the annual precipitation is less than 50% of the precipitation threshold, the classification is BW (arid: desert climate).
 But if it is more than 50%, the Koppen climate classification is BS (semi-arid: steppe climate).
 For example, Phoenix, Arizona has an average annual temperature of 21.8°C. Approximately 38.4% of its annual precipitation falls from April to September.
 Because its precipitation threshold is less than 50%, Phoenix, Arizona is an arid desert climate.

 |Arid desert (BW)||Annual precipitation is less than 50% of the precipitation threshold.|

 |Semi-arid steppe (BS)||Annual precipitation is more than 50% of the precipitation threshold.|

-Temperate climate types takes the middle road for average temperature.
+Temperate climate types take the middle road for average temperature.
 These types of climates are common along the edge of continents.

 For example, coastal locations have moderate changes in temperature with mild winters and summers.
 Seasonal changes aren’t as extreme as dry climates.